jumaallan/apollo-agriculture/README.md

 I noticed the previews are not rendering since I am injecting the viewmodel in the composables.
 I need to research and find a way to fix the previews

+I am not able to test the Room setup too, so I will ignore the implementation on the app.
+The reason is, I am using JUnit5 and Roboelectric doesn't support it.

 ### Prerequisites - Unit Tests

 #### Spek